Featured post image

 • Have I been able to adapt and cope in difficult or unexpected situations before?

 For some people, focusing on and evaluating their thoughts more can cause further distress.
-For these people, working on the other approaches in this article will be a better path to take.
+For these people, working through this process with a therapist or focusing on the other approaches in this article will be a better path to take.

 Stopping Compulsive Behaviours